ImageMagick/Usage-Markdown/basics/index.md

 The primary purpose of such '**Artifacts**' are as special settings that can be used as extra (or out of band) settings by *Image File Format Coders*, or *Image Processing Operators*.
 Basically it allows the addition of free-form settings for specific requirements without needing to create another 'attribute'.

-Also being globally set, they are not attached to specific images, but to all images in a Image Sequence, and are available when new images are being read or created.
+Also being globally set, they are not attached to specific images, but to all images in an Image Sequence, and are available when new images are being read or created.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Note that API's can have multiple image list, with different sets of 'artifacts' attached, but the command line interface (CLI), only has one active image list, as such 'artifacts' really are global.